 - My kids weren’t cranky as such but they would throw massive tantrums or were often sleeping with me in my bed at night.
 I was struggling to get them to sleep in their own beds.

 There were so many things wrong in my home.
 I needed a system that would help me get things done and still have time for myself.

 How to make a Stay at Home Mom Schedule that works for you

 As I said earlier, we already have a list of things that we do daily.
 It is only about prioritizing and understanding how to find time to do everything our life!

 So, here is how to create a simple routine for yourself.

 I know this sounds so counterproductive but trust me on this, if you don’t sleep enough or you make unrealistic goals for how less you will sleep, no routine or schedule in the world is going to help you be productive.

-Moms need good sleep.
 With little babies and toddlers in the home, most mothers are on survival mode.
-If you think you can get by with less sleep like staying up late or waking up SUPER early, you may fail with taht kind of schedule.
+If you think you can get by with less sleep like staying up late or waking up SUPER early, you will fail with that kind of schedule.
 In fact, I think you won’t ever use it.

 Write it down.

 STEP2: Make a list of things you have to do everyday.